Block diagonally symmetric lozenge tilings: Schur polynomials and the dual Pieri rule

 \section{Schur polynomials and the dual Pieri rule}

 Schur polynomials are ubiquitous in mathematics, acting as a bridge between algebra, combinatorics, and geometry.
 Their rich combinatorial and representation-theoretic properties make them essential in various frameworks.
-In Section \ref{sec:Schur}, we review the definition of Schur polynomials, explain the relation between $\r$-block symmetric lozenge tilings of a hexagon and Schur polynomials, and provide the second proof of Theorem \ref{thm:1}.
+In Section \ref{sec:Schur}, we review the definition of Schur polynomials and explain the relationship between $\r$-block diagonally symmetric lozenge tilings of a hexagon and Schur polynomials.
+In Section \ref{sec:Thm2.4secondproof}, we give a second proof of Theorem \ref{thm:1} using this relationship.
 In Section \ref{sec:Thm2.10proof}, we prove Theorem \ref{thm:2}.